AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 1. In the **[!UICONTROL Basic]** tab, select the [configuration container](#create-adobe-launch-configuration) used while creating the Adobe Launch configuration.
 1. Tap **[!UICONTROL Save & Close]**.
 The Adaptive Form is enabled for [!DNL Adobe Analytics].

+After you enable Adobe Analytics for an adaptive form, you can [validate](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/implement-solutions/analytics.html?lang=en#validate-the-page-view-beacon) if there is an appropriate data event flow between AEM Forms and Adobe Analytics.

 #### Create rules to capture custom events {#capture-custom-events}

 Create rules on specific fields of an adaptive form using rule editor to send Analytics data from an adaptive form to Adobe Analytics.

-In a two stage process, you define a rule on a field in an adaptive form.
+In a two-stage process, you define a rule on a field in an adaptive form.
 The rule dispatches an event.
 The name of event is mapped to a custom capture event in Adobe Analytics.

 To create rules using rule editor in an adaptive form:

 1. Tap the field and select ![Rule Editor](assets/rule-editor-icon.svg) to open the rule editor page.
-1. Define a condition in the When section of the rule.
+1. Define a condition in the [!UICONTROL When] section of the rule.
-1. In the Then section of the rule, select **[!UICONTROL Dispatch Event]** from the **[!UICONTROL Select Action]** drop-down list.
+1. In the [!UICONTROL Then] section of the rule, select **[!UICONTROL Dispatch Event]** from the **[!UICONTROL Select Action]** drop-down list.
 1. Specify the name of the event in the **[!UICONTROL Type Event Name]** field.

 For example, if the date of birth is before a certain date, AEM Forms dispatches the **Security** event.